aws/aws-eks-best-practices/content/cost_optimization/cost_optimization.md

 Right Sizing as per the AWS Well-Architected Framework, is using “… using the lowest cost resource that still meets the technical specifications of a specific workload”.

 In Kubernetes, this means setting the right CPU and Memory for Amazon EKS on AWS Fargate and selecting the right EC2 Instance type, for running containers on Pods.
+The details of how Kubernetes manages resources for containers are given in the [documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

 ***Amazon EKS on AWS Fargate***
 When pods are scheduled on Fargate, the vCPU and memory reservations within the pod specification determine how much CPU and memory to provision for the pod.